 You can find great documentation as to how DMARC works on their Overview page (external link).

 DMARC policies are set with your DNS host as a TXT record.
 The values you set in the TXT record make up the DMARC policy.
 DMARC TXT records adhere to a

 tag=value;tag=value format.
 There are a number of DMARC tags that can be used when configuring your DMARC records.
 See DMARC documentation for more information.

 The DMARC documentation gives the following example TXT record for “sender.dmarcdomain.com”:

 Let’s dissect the pieces of this record a bit further to understand what they mean.

-- pct=100 is the percentage of emails that are subject to filtering by recipients.
-100%, or all emails should be filtered in this scenario.
+pct=100is the percentage of emails that are subject to filtering by recipients.
+In this example, 100% of emails should be filtered.

 Best Practices for Email Records with WP Engine